Tednoob17/Ctf-Wu/htb-academy/modules/Introduction-to-Active-Directory.md

 2015 saw the release of some of the most impactful Active Directory tools of all time.
 The PowerShell Empire framework was released.
 PowerView 2.0 released as part of the (now deprecated) PowerTools repository, which was a part of the PowerShellEmpire GitHub account.
 The DCSync attack was first released by Benjamin Delpy and Vincent Le Toux as part of the mimikatz tool.
 It has since been included in other tools.
 The first stable release of CrackMapExec ((v1.0.0) was introduced.
 Sean Metcalf gave a talk at Black Hat USA about the dangers of Kerberos Unconstrained Delegation and released an excellent blog post on the topic.
 The Impacket toolkit was also released in 2015.
 This is a collection of Python tools, many of which can be used to perform Active Directory attacks.
 It is still actively maintained as of January 2022 and is a key part of most every penetration tester's toolkit.

+**2014**

+Veil-PowerView first released.
+This project later became part of the PowerSploit framework as the (no longer supported) PowerView.ps1 AD recon tool.
+The Kerberoasting attack was first presented at a conference by Tim Medin at SANS Hackfest 2014.

+**2013**

+The Responder tool was released by Laurent Gaffie.
+Responder is a tool used for poisoning LLMNR, NBT-NS, and MDNS on an Active Directory network.
+It can be used to obtain password hashes and also perform SMB Relay attacks (when combined with other tools) to move laterally and vertically in an AD environment.
+It has evolved considerably over the years and is still actively supported (with new features added) as of January 2022.